BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 Hello.<img src="/Capture?data=
 ```

 One common way to prevent XSS attacks is to HTML encode all user-provided content.
-While this method doesn't support using HTML tags for rich text, it ensures that no malicious code can be injected.
+While doing so doesn't support using HTML tags for rich text, it ensures that no malicious code can be injected.
 ScriptBoard has a "safe" version of the main page that does just that; HTML Encode all user-supplied data.
 Click the `Safe` link in the upper-right menu to see all of the posts without exploits.

 ## On Your Own